BaiyangZhang/BaiyangZhang.github.io/_posts/2023-06-30-Note-on-Quantization-of-Skyrme-Model.md

 $$
 \mathcal{L} = \frac{1}{2}\partial_ {\mu}\phi \partial^{\mu}\phi + \dots.
 $$
-Keep in mind that we are interested in a low energy effective theory, and in low energy the higher derivative terms are always suppressed since the momenta can't be too high, otherwise we wouldn't be talking about low energy.
+Keep in mind that we are interested in a low energy effective theory, and at low energy the higher derivative terms are always suppressed since the momenta can't be too high, otherwise we wouldn't be talking about low energy.
 However, *we can use this fact to expand our Lagrangian terms in terms of momenta*, or so-called derivative expansion.
 At leading order of derivative expansion, except for the kinetic term, we also have
 $$
 \mathrm{Tr}\,(U^{\dagger}\partial_ {\mu}U)^{2},\quad (\mathrm{Tr}\,U^{\dagger}\partial_ {\mu}U)^{2}.
 $$